 For each edge $\tilde{e}\in E(\tilde{T})$, we consider the two edges $e$ and $e'$ in $Q_d$ defined above and add to $S$ one endpoint from each edge.
 Let $S'$ be the resulting vertex set, with $|S'|\le |S|+2\cdot 2^{d/2-\ell}$.
-Note that the subgraph $G_{S'}$ of $Q_d$ consisting of all edges incident to $S'$ is spanning and 2-connected (recall that each connected component of $G_S$ is 2-connected), and as desired. \end{proof}
+Note that the subgraph $G_{S'}$ of $Q_d$ consisting of all edges incident to $S'$ is spanning and 2-connected (recall that each connected component of $G_S$ is 2-connected), and so the theorem follows by taking $H=G_{S'}$. \end{proof}

 By Corollary~\ref{cor:tvc} we obtain the following as an immediate consequence.

 \begin{corollary} Let $\ell\ge 2$ be an integer and let $d=2^\ell-1$.
 Then the protocol $\Pi_2$ for equality in the hypercube $Q_d$ has per-bit cost at most \end{corollary}